New: Manage your customer journeys in one platform 🔀

 If poor results: Try softer friction (optional question vs. required)

-Introducing a higher barrier to Marketing Qualified Lead (MQL) status helps you more put your focus where it belongs: on prospects with heat.
+Raising the bar for Marketing Qualified Lead (MQL) status helps you focus where it matters: on prospects with real intent.

-But to do this, you gotta create a little friction.
+But to do this, you have to introduce a little friction.

-You don’t want the floodgates wide open but you also don’t want to make things so tricky that great prospects give up before they even begin.
-Instead, you want to land right in the friction Goldilocks Zone.
+You don’t want the floodgates wide open, but you also don’t want to make things so difficult that qualified prospects give up.
+The goal?
+Find your friction sweet spot.

 Build trust, not walls